lukepolo/laracart/readme.md

 ## Instances
 Instances is a way that we can use multiple carts within the same session.
-By using
+By using:
 ```php
     LaraCart::setInstance('yourInstanceName');
 ```